alvinj/TextPlottingUtils/README.md

 These are a couple of ASCII/UTF-8/Text plotting utilities that I have used recently.

-The `PlotUtilsSpec.scala` file shows some examples of how I used to call the functions, but the examples of `createAsciiSparklineChart` in particular are probably out of date.
+The `PlotUtilsSpec.scala` file shows some examples of how to call the functions.
+I don’t have any tests for how to call `createAsciiSparklineChart` in color, but other than that, I hope there’s enough to go on.

 ## creatAsciiValueInRangeChart